Which four muscles and tendons are part of the rotator cuff in the shoulder?

 Prepare for the ARRT MRI Registry Exam with focused quizzes and detailed explanations.
 Master complex concepts with targeted practice questions and advance your career in diagnostic imaging.

-The rotator cuff is a group of four specific muscles and their associated tendons that play a crucial role in stabilizing the shoulder joint and facilitating a wide range of arm movements.
-The correct answer includes the Subscapularis, Infraspinatus, and Supraspinatus muscles, which are all integral components of the rotator cuff, along with the Teres minor, which is not included in the available options.
+The rotator cuff consists of four specific muscles and their corresponding tendons that play a crucial role in shoulder stability and movement.
+The correct answer includes the Subscapularis, Infraspinatus, Teres Minor, and Supraspinatus, which are the key components of the rotator cuff.

 Subscribe